 Preparing for the Celebration of Baptism

 According to the law of the Church, the parents of a child who is to be baptized are to be suitably instructed on the meaning of this Sacrament and the obligations attached to it.
 Certainly it is a timely opportunity for parents to review their own faith, especially regarding Baptism, and to consider the responsibility they have in handing that faith on to their children.
 Parents requesting Baptism of their first child or families new to the Parish of Saint Michael the Archangel should make an appointment with the Pastor.
 In addition, no Baptism will be administered at the Parish of Saint Michael the Archangel until parents have met the obligation of attending a Baptism Preparation session.
 If you have attended a Baptismal Preparation session here at the Parish of Saint Michael the Archangel within two (2) years of your new arrival, you do not have to attend another session.
 Pre-COVID-19, these sessions were generally held on the third Monday of the month in the Rectory Conference Room (located at the driveway end of the building ... the ramp door entrance) at 7:00p.
-(As of June 14, 2020, please call the Parish Office to confirm and / or arrange your Baptismal Prep class.)
+(Please call the Parish Office to confirm and / or arrange your Baptismal Prep class.)
 The following is a list of requirements particular to the Parish of Saint Michael the Archangel:

 Parents must be registered and practicing members of the Parish (exceptions are the sole prerogative of the Pastor and require his permission.)
 If you need to register in the Parish, you may obtain the Parish Registration Form by clicking here.